kunjee17/fnconf18-scaling-elmish-app/slides/index.md

-' This talk was around 45 mins but cut down due to other wonderful talk.
-So, I have to do tight editing on slides.
-We have lot to cover so let's get started.
-I am cutting down few basic stuff as you might already learn that in wonderful talks happens before this one
+' This talk was 45 mins long when I submitted.
+It has been cut down to 20 minutes due to other nice talks in the same area.
+So, I will also be cutting down a few things you might already know from other talks at this conference.

 ***